Gaius-Augustus/BRAKER/README.md

 #### Python3 and Biopython

 If Python3 and Biopython are installed, BRAKER can generate FASTA-files with coding sequences and protein sequences predicted by AUGUSTUS and generate track data hubs for visualization of a BRAKER run with MakeHub <sup name="a16">[R16](#f16)</sup>.
+If Python3 (and cdbfasta/cdbyank) is available, BRAKER is able to correct AUGUSTUS genes with in frame stop codons (spliced stop codons).
-Both are an optional steps.
-The first can be disabled with the command-line flag `--skipGetAnnoFromFasta`, the latter can be activated by using the command-line options `--makehub --email=your@mail.de`; Python3 and Biopython are not required if neither of this steps shall be performed.
+All are an optional steps.
+The first can be disabled with the command-line flag `--skipGetAnnoFromFasta`, the second can be activated by using the command-line options `--makehub --email=your@mail.de`, the last can be deactivated with `--skip_fixing_broken_genes`; Python3 and Biopython are not required if neither of these optional steps shall be performed.

-On Ubuntu, Python3 is installed by default.
+On Ubuntu, Python3 is usually installed by default.
 Install the Python3 package manager with:

     `sudo apt-get install python3-pip`